liftedinit/alberto/README.md

-# Albert
+# Alberto

-Albert by L1 Labs is a cryptocurrency wallet that can hold identities and manage communications with a ledger running as a module on a network that supports the Many Protocol.
+Alberto by Lifted Labs is a cryptocurrency wallet that can hold identities and manage communications with a ledger running as a module on a network that supports the Many Protocol.

 ## Getting Started

-To start Albert, install dependencies and then run locally.
+To start Alberto, install dependencies and then run locally.

 ```sh
 npm install